 Are shutters better than blinds or curtains?

 You can of course get by perfectly fine with curtains or blinds but shutters take window dressings to a whole new level.
-As well as keeping out the light first thing in the morning and offering you some privacy, they can also help to keep your house warm, they offer extra security, they can help with sound insulation and they can even add value to your home.
-You can find out more about how shutters will benefit your home by following this link: https://www.glazeandsave.co.uk/5-reasons-why-you-should-keep-your-window-shutter
+As well as keeping out the light first thing in the morning and offering you some privacy, they can also help to keep your house warm.
+That is because interior window shutters help to trap in more of the warm air in the home, meaning they are more energy efficient than blinds or curtains.
+Wooden window shutters can also offer extra security and help with sound insulation.
+All of this can mean they help to add extra value to your home.
+You can find out more about how shutters will benefit your home.

 What is the difference between plantation shutters and solid shutters?